Plane table survey of the cortile of the American Academy in Rome, and Peregrine Projection tracing of Segovia, 2015.

 As the story of Cain and Abel illustrates, the antagonism between the nomadic and the sedentary is rooted in an age-old division between their discrete means of defining territory and ascribing symbolic significance to it.
-Peregrine Projections is a series of drawings, initiated in Segovia, Spain, and continued in Rome, that used walking to unfold the relationship between the monument and the civic ground of the city.
+Peregrine Projections is a series of drawings, based on rituals derived from plane table surveying, that use walking to unfold the relationship between the monument and the civic ground of the city.

 Each drawing is an “automatic cartography,” constructed from photographs taken at regular intervals during a walk, stalking a particular point on the horizon, such as a bell tower, dome, or obelisk.
 The topography of each drawing is the accumulation of the horizon lines from the set of photographs, projected and traced sequentially.